12699070/sc_project/README.md

 To use the code, user must keep both main.m and ThresholdGenerator.m files in the same directory (on the remote PC).

+The following toolboxes are required to execute this code on MATLAB:
+* []() ROS Toolbox (to send/receive ROS messages from Turtlebot)
+* []() Computer Vision Toolbox (to detect April tag markers)

+No other ROS packages required.

-When a ROS communication channel between the remote PC and the Turtlebot is established, main.m can then be executed to allow the Turtlebot to perform "Following a straight-line by observing the marker" task.
+When a ROS communication channel between the remote PC and the Turtlebot is established, main.m can then be executed that allows the Turtlebot to perform "Following a straight-line by observing the marker" task.

 <!-- MAIN CODE STRUCTURE -->